laraklopper/QUIZ-APPLICATION/README.md

 _Server Errors:_
 -	500 (`Internal Server Error`)

+#### Unit and snapshot testing

+Unit and snapshot tests, were also done in the backend and frontend code to test the code for errors using `Jest` in the frontend and `Supertest` in the backend.

+**_UNIT TESTING_**

+Unit testing involves individual testing.
+Instead of testing the functionality of the code as a whole, unit testing involves testing individual components and functions.

+**_SNAPSHOT TESTING_**

+Snapshot tests are used to make sure that the UI(`user interface`) does not change unexpectedly.
 ## DEPLOYMENT

 There are several platforms that can be used to deploy a web application, for example, `Heroku`, `Vercel`, `Render` and `Netlify`, inter alia.